Luann00/Luann00/README.md

 Beyond coding, I really enjoy working with others to understand what's needed and why, and then turning those ideas into real, working solutions.
 I genuinely interested in the whole process of software engineering, from understanding requirements and the reason behind a project to actually building and improving it.

+You can find more about me at [luanzekiri.com](https://luanzekiri.com).

 ---

 ### 💻 My Current Tech Stack